Financial Management

 Advantages of Accounting Rate of Return Method

-There are two main advantages of using this method of investment appraisal.
+There are many advantages to using this method of investment appraisal.
 The first is that it is relatively easy to calculate (at least, compared to other methods such as internal rate of return).

 It also allows you to easily compare the business’s profitability at present as both figures would be expressed in the form of a percentage.
 Moreover, the formula considers the earnings across the project’s entire lifetime, rather than only considering the net inflows only before the investment cost is recovered (like in the payback period).